-It's been awhile since I shared a Fab Five Friday but here we go!
-My brain is on overload from all the smart and energetic speakers I heard this week at a conference.
-I wanted to share a few people that I met and enjoyed.
-Here’s five fantastic articles that will get you thinking and help you in your social media marketing.
+It's been a while since I shared a Fab Five Friday, but here we go!
+Here are five fantastic articles that will get you thinking and help you with your social media marketing.

-3 steps to selling more (the secret? eliminate the ahscrewits) Damn, his videos are good.
+Here's a quick video called 3 steps to selling more (the secret? eliminate the ahscrewits) from Derek.
+Damn, his videos are good.

 2. Create an array of metrics

 “Content cannot be measured with a single metric, because no one data point can successfully or satisfactorily tell you whether your program is working.
 Instead, you need to create an array of metrics that are selected from four primary buckets.” from Jay Baer of Convince and Convert

 3. Social Media Power Tips: How to use Hashtags

 Do you have a hashtag strategy?
 While there’s nothing wrong with casually using a hashtag, having a solid strategy behind your hashtag can bring real results for you and your brand.
 Let’s look at the how’s and why’s behind using hashtags in your social media and how you can start benefitting from them with your social marketing!

 4. 3 Ways to Make More Shareable Content

 What are the hallmarks of shareable content?
 Are you creating shareable content for your blog?
 It's important to consider the “sharability” of content that you create and why people share things.